virtualspark/time2vec_ethereum/README.md

 	history = model.fit(X_train, y_train, epochs=20, validation_split=0.2, shuffle=False)
 	model.evaluate(X_test, y_test)

+After the best parameter had been generated in the Part 4, we use the best parameter in the model.

-### Part 6 - Display the model loss with training and testing sets in plt graph
+#### Part 6 - Display the model loss with training and testing sets in plt graph

 	plt.plot(history.history['loss'])
 	plt.plot(history.history['val_loss'])